 This is an area in which we continually value your support and time, it really makes a big difference to your child if you take interest in their academic achievements and can show enthusiasm for school.
 Your child will receive weekly spellings and times tables to work on, as well as a piece of maths homework from your child’s maths teacher.

 Nurturing a real love of reading is something we see as being very important, and hearing your child read and actively engaging with the text are hugely beneficial.
-We will be sending out a letter shortly outlining our plan for promoting reading in and out of school, and in the meantime please carry on hearing your child read as regularly as possible.
+Please carry on hearing your child read as regularly as possible.

 Please also be on the look out for our ‘Talk Homework’ that we encourage in every year group.
 When your child is preparing to complete a piece of Big Writing they will bring home a slip with talk homework information on it.